-Bipolar disorder typically begins in adolescence or early adulthood and continues throughout life, but it can start at any age.
+Bipolar mood disorder typically begins in adolescence or early adulthood and continues throughout life, but it can start at any age.
 It can start with depression, or even recurrent episodes of depression.

 The individual may only experience a high or a mixed state after many years.
-It is often not recognized as an illness, and people who have it may suffer needlessly for years or even decades.
-Effective treatments are available that greatly alleviate the suffering caused by bipolar disorder.
+It is often not recognised as an illness, and people who have it may suffer needlessly for years or even decades.
+Effective treatments that greatly alleviate the suffering caused by bipolar mood disorder are available.

-What causes bipolar disorder?
+What causes bipolar mood disorder?

-The exact cause of bipolar disorder is unknown, but it is believed to be a combination of biochemical, genetic and psychological factors.
+The exact cause of bipolar mood disorder is unknown, but it is believed to be a combination of biochemical, genetic and psychological factors.